-Magento is an ecommerce software written in PHP, based on open source technology.
+Magento is an open source ecommerce software based in PHP.
 It provides a strong ecommerce platform to business people.
 Also provides a lot of features and control for the customers to modify both look and functionality of their store.
 It is very rich in features and offers almost everything that a cart owner would require.
 It also provides great tools to take care of your marketing, search engine optimization and catalogue management requirements.
 This is not something that every vendor does.
-The greatest advantage of Magento is said to be its scalability which makes it popular among small and big business alike.
+The greatest advantage of Magento is its scalability, which makes it popular among small and big stores.
 This tutorial is compatible with every Copahost cheap web hosting plan.

 Install Magento through cPanel using Softaculous

 In order to install Magento, you first need to login to your cPanel using your login details.
 Scroll down to the bottom of the screen where you will see Softaculous App Installer.
 Click on it to take it to the softaculous interface.